Scrapbook and Bloggish Musings 8

 In the early 2010s, I created a Vimeo channel to handle animation work because YouTube was not judged to be well suited for this esoteric content.
 However, it was doubtful Vimeo understood the low-tech analog nature of my work.
 They catered to high production value short films.
 Hence, my Vimeo site was abandoned, and I no longer possess a password that will let me back in.

-Thumbnail from A Cathedral of 7th Chords.
+Salad Days thumbnail Thumbnail from A Cathedral of 7th Chords.

 Frankly, it is a pain to set up the camera and carry out these joyless operations.
-And to be even more frank, it is possible that my underperforming channel is contributing to my disenchantment around my art projects.
+And to be even more frank, it is possible that my underperforming channel is contributing to disenchantment around my art projects.

-Painting in progress (5/31/23).
+painting in progress Painting in progress (5/31/23).

 Unfortunately, this social media dimension of YouTube forces content providers into negative feedback loops, where videos about specific topics get more views than those about their art.
 They must keep making the same video over and over again to feed the algorithm, otherwise they will perish.
 Many creators simply go away after a while, especially if they are one-man operations, or their niche topic does not have a refresh button.

-Low Barrier of Entry (Or Why I am not Famous): I came of age before the invention of digital media and the Internet.
-If one accepts the premise that artistic success relies on exploiting one’s childhood to create nostalgia bait for others of the same age, then my time to profit came and went.
-My generation, in their peak earning years, had money to spend on nostalgia, for sure, but those set to exploit it were few.
+My generation, in their peak earning years, had money to spend on nostalgia—for sure—but those set to exploit it in the pre-digital age were few.
 More to the point, I have rarely stylized my art to cater to a nostalgic impulse, apart from the odd appropriation of a Hanna-Barbara cartoon character.
 By the time I turned twelve in 1970, I had stopped watching Saturday morning cartoons out of boredom; and perhaps this snobbish-ness sealed my fate.

 I have used the same tools as YouTuber RedPilotSun to create media, but my outcome has been different because I am trying to shoe-horn artworks into a digital domain where much of the original work (dating back to the 1980s) is analog.